Command design pattern is used to encapsulate the request as an object.

 Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log

 requests, and support undoable operations.

-The intent is to encapsulate the request as an object, parameterize clients with different requests, provide a queue, logging
+The intent of command design pattern is to encapsulate the request as an object, parameterize clients with different requests, provide a queue, logging

 of requests and supporting the undo operation.